*SPOILER ALERT! *

 The pendant wasn’t really hers.
 It belonged to Angelle.

-should have expected to hold onto it any more than she could expect to retain
+never should have expected to hold onto it any more than she could expect to

-Ian’s affections.
-How spoiled a notion to think she could selfishly guard his
+retain Ian’s affections.
+How spoiled a notion to think she could selfishly

-affections as if they were something to lock inside a treasure chest and bring
+guard his affections as if they were something to lock inside a treasure chest

-out when needed.
-And yet it had pacified her subconscious to entertain the idea
+and bring out when needed.
+And yet it had pacified her subconscious to

 Loving